-Help with understanding and choosing a Medicare Part D plan — These Web sites are only for people on Medicare.
+Help with understanding and choosing a Medicare Part D plan — These web sites are only for people on Medicare.

-Medicare — This is the official government Web site that lists the different drug plans Medicare offers.
+Medicare — This is the official government web site that lists the different drug plans Medicare offers.
 Here you can compare the plans offered in your state and view each plan's formulary (list of covered drugs).

-Medicare Rights Center — This is an independent non-profit consumer advocacy group that helps people navigate the Medicare system.
+Medicare Rights Center — This is an independent nonprofit consumer advocacy group that helps people navigate the Medicare system.
 The group offers a hotline with counselors who can answer questions and help you make the most out of your Medicare coverage.

 Social Security Extra Help Program — Only for people with Medicare, this official government site has information about the Extra Help program.
 The Extra Help program helps people pay for the costs — monthly premiums, annual deductibles, and prescription co-payments — related to a Medicare prescription drug plan.

-Help paying for your medicine — These Web sites provide information about different programs to help you pay for medicine.
+Help paying for your medicine — These web sites provide information about different programs to help you pay for medicine.

-Needymeds — This is an independent non-profit organization that provides information about patient assistance from drug companies and the government.
-The site also offers people a discount card that they can use on prescriptions if they have no insurance or choose not to use their insurance.
+Needymeds — This is an independent nonprofit organization that provides information about patient assistance from drug companies and the government.
+The web site also offers people a discount card that they can use on prescriptions if they have no insurance or choose not to use their insurance.
 This card is especially useful in paying for medicines after you reach the Medicare "donut hole," and Medicare is no longer paying for your prescriptions.

 Partnership for Prescription Assistance — This program is run by drug companies and their trade group.
 It is only for people who do not have prescription drug coverage.
-The site helps people find programs that will get them medicines for free or for a reduced cost.
+The web site helps people find programs that will get them medicines for free or for a reduced cost.

-Rx Assist — This site lets you enter the name of a medicine or the name of a drug company to find programs that can help you get that medicine or medicines made by that company at a reduced cost.
+Rx Assist — This web site lets you enter the name of a medicine or the name of a drug company to find programs that can help you get that medicine or medicines made by that company at a reduced cost.
 In many cases, the online applications for those programs are included.

-Learn more — These Web sites provide extra information and tips to help you make smart choices and protect your rights when looking for healthcare.
+Learn more — These web sites provide extra information and tips to help you make smart choices and protect your rights when looking for healthcare.

 FDA information for consumers

-- Government sites with information about safety and quality of generic drugs:
+●Government web sites with information about safety and quality of generic drugs:

-- Government sites with information about buying drugs online safely:
+●Government web sites with information about buying drugs online safely:

 WHERE TO GET MORE INFORMATION